 Amblyopia is very common and very treatable.
-Request more information about lazy eye treatment today: Call (847) 824-3127 or contact Dr. James Katz online.
+Request more information about lazy eye treatment today: Call (847) 824-3127 or contact The Midwest Center for Sight online.

 A lazy eye often stems from one eye being stronger than the other.
 This weakens the remaining eye, leading it to “wander” and struggle with focusing.
 Amblyopia typically has one of three possible causes:

 - Refractive amblyopia: During this type of lazy eye, the issue stems from a refractive eye disease that occurs in one eye, but not the other.
 Examples of refractive eye disease that can lead to amblyopia include myopia, hyperopia and astigmatism.

 - Strabismic amblyopia: This is the most common cause of lazy eye.
 Here, the issues stem from the muscles that control the positioning of the eye.
 When one of these muscles is imbalanced, it can cause one or more eye to turn inward.

 - Deprivation amblyopia: Here, one eye is suffering from a vision deprivation, such as a cataract.
 This eye is then used less effectively, leading to amblyopia.

 Very rarely, amblyopia may be caused by an underlying eye tumor.
 Amblyopia is typically present from childhood, where it is most often detected.